Skip to main content

 • Single payment - Set the date for payment

-• Non cash transfer - To remove any cash flow impact, select the balancing account
+• Non-cash transfer - To remove any cash flow impact, select the balancing account

 'Accounts impacted' and 'Formula values used' tabs